 - To assemble the cake, put one layer, bottom side up, on a serving platter and spread half the frosting evenly across the top.
 Layer the banana slices over the icing, then top with the other cake layer.
 Spread the remaining frosting evenly over the top of the cake, then sprinkle the chopped pecans evenly over the entire top layer.
 Refrigerate for two hours to allow the frosting to set before serving.
 Will keep in the refrigerator for a week, or in the freezer for up to one month.

-• If you haven’t used mascarpone before, it’s an Italian cheese that is similar to cream cheese, but with a lighter texture and milder flavor.
-It makes a really beautiful and light frosting — I love it for a summer dessert!
+If you haven’t used mascarpone before, it’s an Italian cheese that is similar to cream cheese, but with a lighter texture and milder flavor.
+It makes a really beautiful and light frosting — I love it for this humminbird cake and many other summer desserts!